-In science, precipitation is the mechanism behind the condensation of water vapour in the atmosphere that falls down under the influence of gravity.
+In science, precipitation is the process behind the condensation of water vapour in the atmosphere that falls down under the influence of gravity.
+Rain and snow are the results of these phenomena.

 What is Precipitation?